Grum999/JPEGExport/README.md

 *JPEG Export* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should receive a copy of the GNU General Public License along with *Buli Commander*.
+You should receive a copy of the GNU General Public License along with *JPEG Export*.
 If not, see <https://www.gnu.org/licenses/>.

 Long story short: you're free to download, modify as well as redistribute *JPEG Export* as long as this ability is preserved and you give contributors proper credit.
 This is the same license under which Krita is released, ensuring compatibility between the two.